beardydevadventures/my-cart/ReadMe.txt

                                         *   *

 /*** Hi There ***/
-Thankyou for downloading my-cart.
-The fruitation of an idea on one cold dark night then developed between two universaty students slaving over their computers for two trimesters.
+My cart is the fruitation of an idea on one cold dark night then developed between two universaty students slaving over their computers in dark rooms only illuminated by their computer screens for two trimesters.

+/*** Note ***/

+My cart does it purchasing processes with the use of paypal.
+In order to use this plugin you will have to sign up to paypal and make a merchant account.
+Which can be done at www.paypal.com further down in the installation process we will ask for some details to be entered into mycart.

 /*** Installing mycart ***/
-To install mycart you need to do the following.
+To install My cart you need to do the following.

 1. Download the mycart-plugin.zip files